 - Review GCC’s official Transfer Credit Policy

-- Apply online and send an official copy of your transcript(s) to the Office of Admission
+- Send an official copy of your transcript(s) to the Office of Admission

 - Determine if you need to schedule an appointment for your College Placement Tests (CPT) in our Testing Center